s-nlp/mutual_implication_score/README.md

 based on a RoBERTA model pretrained for natural language inference and fine-tuned on paraphrases dataset.

-It is **particularly useful for paraphrases detection**, but can also be applied to other semantic similarity tasks, such as text style transfer.
+It is **particularly useful for paraphrases detection**, but can also be applied to other semantic similarity tasks, such as content similarity scoring in text style transfer.

 ## How to use
 The following snippet illustrates code usage: